dieselfox1/fincommerce/plugins/fincommerce/client/admin/docs/features/onboarding-tasks.md

 ### Example

-You can find a complete example of how to add a custom task as a WordPress plugin in the [examples directory](../examples/extensions/add-task/).
+You can find a complete example of how to add a custom task as a finpress plugin in the [examples directory](../examples/extensions/add-task/).

 ## Models and classes